-The implications for crime detection and evidence collection is huge: when Boston Marathon bombing investigations team had to review surveillance footage to find the two men responsible, it took days to comb through – with this new software, you could have everyone concurrently reviewing results for the search "people in back or white" and every single video clip of that would pop up instantly.
+The implications for crime detection and evidence collection are huge: when Boston Marathon bombing investigations team had to review surveillance footage to find the two men responsible, it took 1,000 people 3 days to comb through it – with this new software, you could have everyone concurrently reviewing results for the search "people in back or white" and every single video clip of that would pop up instantly.

 The use of surveillance cameras in public locations and on private property is ubiquitous at this point – ella doesn’t enable the expansion of monitoring in our lives but rather gives building owners, law enforcement, homeowners and commercial property managers the ability to accurately cut through the noise and see clips that matter to them.

 ella reduces the likelihood that you are being captured and seen in video footage in public locations and on private property because if you’re simply minding your own business in these locations, the system and the owner aren’t interested in watching footage of you. ella curates the footage that matters and has impact.

 ICR takes the security of your data seriously.
-To that end, ella cloud does not support port forwarding, which is an all-too-common practice of opening inbound ports on your firewall.
-The ella cloud platform does not contain your video files, nor does it contain the password information for any of your surveillance hardware.
+To that end, ella cloud does not require port forwarding, which is an all-too-common practice of opening inbound ports on your firewall.
 The system relies on SSL protocol and Perfect Forward Secrecy which mean no captured data from previous exploits can be used to gain access to future sessions.
-This create clean, secure outbound traffic from your network which is owned wholly by the user and only accessible by the user (unless shared within the Camio / ella cloud).
+This create clean, secure outbound traffic from your network which is owned wholly by the user and only accessible by the user (unless explicitly shared by the user).